Snowflake-Labs/sfquickstarts/site/sfguides/src/build_a_data_clean_room_in_snowflake_advanced/build_a_data_clean_room_in_snowflake_advanced.md

 If it's been awhile since you looked at the [Build A Data Clean Room in Snowflake](../build_a_data_clean_room_in_snowflake) Quickstart then it would probably be helpful to watch the following YouTube video where I provide a walk-through of Snowflake's DCR architecture, along with a demonstration of the DCR that was built during that Quickstart:
 <video id="UI5na73_9cA"></video>

-Negative
+> aside negative
+>
-: The remainder of this Quickstart assumes you're familiar with the concepts covered in the above video.
+>  The remainder of this Quickstart assumes you're familiar with the concepts covered in the above video.
 Again, if you've never implemented a Snowflake Data Clean Room then please [start here first](../build_a_data_clean_room_in_snowflake) so that you have hands-on expertise with Snowflake DCR architectural components and flow before proceeding with this Quickstart.

 ### Log Into Both Snowflake Accounts
 The first task at hand is to log into each of the two Snowflake accounts that you'll be using for this Quickstart.
 As mentioned earlier, the logins that you use for these Snowflake accounts must have [ACCOUNTADMIN role access](https://docs.snowflake.com/en/user-guide/security-access-control-considerations.html) and both accounts must be deployed in the **same** [cloud and region](https://docs.snowflake.com/en/user-guide/intro-regions.html).
 You should now log in to each account simultaneously using separate browser tabs or windows.

-Positive
+> aside positive
+>
-: You may use either the [classic Snowflake UI](https://docs.snowflake.com/en/user-guide/ui-using.html) or the [new Snowsight interface](https://docs.snowflake.com/en/user-guide/ui-web.html) for this Quickstart.
+>  You may use either the [classic Snowflake UI](https://docs.snowflake.com/en/user-guide/ui-using.html) or the [new Snowsight interface](https://docs.snowflake.com/en/user-guide/ui-web.html) for this Quickstart.
 I used Snowsight in [the YouTube video](https://www.youtube.com/watch?v=UI5na73_9cA) that you watched earlier, and for all of the screenshots in this Quickstart.

 ### Designate Provider And Consumer Accounts
 I referred to these as "Party1" and "Party2" in [my YouTube video](https://www.youtube.com/watch?v=UI5na73_9cA) as well as in the [Build A Data Clean Room in Snowflake](../build_a_data_clean_room_in_snowflake) Quickstart.
 But the DCR we're building now is capable of having multiple Consumers, so we're replacing the "Party1" and "Party2" labels with "PROVIDER_1" and "CONSUMER_1".
 At this point you should designate each of your two accounts likewise.